 Today you will leave the Annapurnas behind and fly back to Kathmandu via Pokhara.
-On arrival in Kathmandu you will be met at the airport and transferred back to the Shangri La Hotel.
+On arrival in Kathmandu you will be met at the airport and transferred back to your hotel.
 The rest of the day is yours to relax and enjoy your last evening in Nepal before returning home.

-Overnight: Shangri La Hotel, Kathmandu (Meals: B)
+Overnight: Hotel Shanker or Similar, Kathmandu (Meals: B)